-Button Description 4 = 4 Control the rotation direction of the PTZ camera or stop rotation. + Jose - + Falax - + Iria - Adjust the zoom, focus, and iris of the PTZ camera.
+Button Description 4 = 6 Control the rotation direction of the PTZ camera or stop rotation. + Jose - + Falax - + Iria - Adjust the zoom, focus, and iris of the PTZ camera.
 Note : You can also zoom in or out using the scroll wheel on your mouse.
-Special Control the rotation speed of the camera.
+Special - Control the rotation speed of the camera.
 1 means the slowest, and 9 means the fastest.
 Set Click to display the PTZ Management window. × # = × Turn on/off the light.
 Turn on/off the wiper.
 Use 3D positioning.
 Turn on/off the heater.
 Turn on/off the function to remove snow.

 Button Description

-DULLOII Description

 Turn on/off PTZ shortcut operations.

 Note:

 Check that the 3D positioning, heater and snow removal functions are supported by the camera before using.
-Head Description of the control of the cont

 Use 3D positioning to zoom in or out.
 Dragging from top down zooms in.
 Dragging the other way zooms out.

 Preset Preset button.

 Save the current position and status of the camera as a preset.

-Call a preset so the PTZ camera goes to the preset position.
+Call a preset so the PTZ camera goes to the

+preset position.

 Delete a preset

 Note: and are displayed for saved presets only.

 Preset Patrol / Recorded Patrol / Auto Guard Preset patrol, recorded patrol and auto guard.
-For detailed information, see Setting a Recorded Patrol , and Setting Auto Guard .
+For detailed information, see Setting a Preset Patrol , and Setting Auto Guard .

 • Start or stop.